UK Fin Lab

 Professional-grade UK financial tools

 See how your monthly mortgage payments could change when your current fixed deal ends.
-Enter your current mortgage details, the time left on your deal, and an estimated new rate to compare where you are now with what could come next.
+Compare your current payment with an estimated new payment using your remaining balance, remaining term and projected next rate.

 Calculator inputs